 As Mission Advocates, Bernice and Jim work with congregations, districts and conferences to help develop mission leadership, challenge greater commitment to mission and nurture relationships that include prayer, communication and financial support.
 They represent a human face, a physical presence and a voice that speaks to Global Ministries’ commitment to be in mission to everyone everywhere.

 Passionate about connecting with others, Bernice believes that if we really want to be like Jesus, he will show us the way.

 Bernice’s church membership is in the Valley Forge United Methodist Church in Elizabethton, Tennessee, a part of the Holston Annual Conference.

-She and James have two adult children, Micah Keech (and his wife Shelley) and Sarah Keech.
+She and James have two children, Micah and Sarah.